ssbc/ssb-config/README.md

 ---

+#### scopes

+An address scope is the area from which it's possible to connect to an address.
+* `device` means connections can only come from the same device. (talking to your self)
+* `local` means connections can only come from the same network, i.e. same wifi.
+* `public` means connections can come from anywhere on the internet.

+Some protocols only work in particular scopes. `unix` socket requires fs access, so it only works for the device scope. `onion` (tor) routes connections through a distributed network, so it only works if you are fully connected to the `public` internet.
+Some mesh networks are really large, so they might seem public.
+Some overlay networks, such as cjdns and ZeroTeirOne create a fake local network that is publically accessable (these should be manually configured as public addresses!)

 ### Example `connnections` configurations

 If you only want to use [Tor](https://torproject.org) to create outgoing connections you can specify your `outgoing` like this.
 It will use `localhost:9050` as the socks server for creating this.